ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

 ``RUN_TASK_VX_ENSPOINT``: (Default: "FALSE")
    Flag that determines whether to run the ensemble point verification task.
 If this flag is set, both ensemble-stat point verification and point verification of ensemble-stat output is computed.

+..
+   COMMENT: Might be worth defining "ensemble-stat verification for gridded data," "ensemble point verification," "ensemble-stat point verification," and "point verification of ensemble-stat output"

 Aerosol Climatology Parameter
 ================================

 ``USE_MERRA_CLIMO``: (Default: "FALSE")
    Flag that determines whether :term:`MERRA2` aerosol climatology data and lookup tables for optics properties are obtained.

+..
+   COMMENT: When would it be appropriate to obtain these files?

 Surface Climatology Parameter
 =============================